tsdataclinic/TREC/analysis/README.md

 ## Getting Started

-- Set up R and python environment (Honestly I don't think I know the language to explain this super clearly)
+### Set up R and python environment

+## Data Pipeline

+### Config
-- Our data pipeline uses a config file to make it easy to adapt our app to other cities and get the pipeline running locally on your own machine.
+Our data pipeline uses a config file to make it easy to adapt our app to other cities and get the pipeline running locally on your own machine.
 This config file, `src/config.json`, is currently set up such that the data pipeline will retrieve, process, and featurize the needed datasets for New York City and Hampton Roads, Virginia.
-The config file contains a `base_path` field defining the folder in which the data files will be stored, a `national` feild with urls pointing to three national level data sources that will not change across different cities, and city fields (i.e. `nyc` and `hr`) that have neccessary information about the cities whose data will be downloaded.
-Particularly, the city fields contain the following: the name of each city, a key for each city, the code for the city's Metropolitan Statistical Area (MSA), the two letter abbreviation of the city's state, and a list of urls to the desired GTFS feeds in that city.
+The config file contains:
+- `base_path`: field defining the folder in which the data files will be stored
+- `national`: feild with url or paths pointing to three national level data sources that will not change across different cities, and
+- city fields (i.e. `nyc` and `hr`) that have neccessary information about the cities whose data will be downloaded.
+Particularly, the city fields contain the following:
+  - the name of each city
+  - a key for each city
+  - the code for the city's Metropolitan Statistical Area (MSA)
+  - the two letter abbreviation of the city's state and
+  - list of urls to the desired GTFS feeds in that city

-### Data pipeline
+### Running the pipeline

 Our data processing pipeline proceeds in three steps, each with a corresponding python script.